 What is a Microwave Mug Cake?

 Microwave mug cakes are a way to cheat the system by making a single-serving cake with no oven necessary!
 So it’s less of a hassle to prepare and you won’t have to feel bad about eating the whole thing.
 Mug cakes are perfect for those lazy days when you want something sweet, but can’t bring yourself to fire up the oven.
-We have a few mug cake recipes here like our Chocolate Mug Cake, Vanilla Mug Cake, Banana Mug Cake, Blueberry Mug Cake, Carrot Mug Cake, Keto Mug Cake and this lemon one is really something special.
+We have a few mug cake recipes here like our Chocolate Mug Cake, Vanilla Mug Cake, Banana Mug Cake, Blueberry Mug Cake, Strawberry Mug Cake, Carrot Mug Cake, Keto Mug Cake and this lemon one is really something special.

 This single serving cake recipe uses simple ingredients that you probably already have in your pantry.
 Plus, there are plenty of optional add-ons that’ll take your mug cake to the next level.
 However, it’s super delicious without them too!